jerome-jh/timecontour/README.md

 ## Legalese

-The code is provided under the GPLv2.
+The code is provided under the Apache 2.0 license.
 Google indicates its API can only be used if results are displayed on a Google Map.
 So you know what to do with the generated KML.